Emergence of Periodic Potential for Point Defects in a 2D Hexagonal Colloidal Lattice: Results

-This picture also aligns with the diffusion mechanism proposed by Oliveira \textit{et al.}~\cite{Oliveira_mechanism_2011} from simulations of the same system, whereby defect motion occurs through jumps of approximately half a lattice constant concomitant with configurational transitions.
+This picture also aligns with the diffusion mechanism proposed by Oliveira \textit{et al.}~\cite{Oliveira_mechanism_2011} from simulations of the same system, whereby defect motion occurs through jumps of approximately half a lattice constant concomitant with topological configuration transitions.
 It differs from mechanisms dominated by the spontaneous generation and annihilation of defects, which require overcoming formation energies---a mechanism observed, for example, in 2D superconducting vortex lattices \cite{Guo_2022}.
-In the deep solid phase studied here, the formation energy of a point defect is expected to be much larger than the sub-$k_{\mathrm{B}}T$ energy scales we infer, making the generation-annihilation mechanism implausible and favoring the configurational transition mechanism.
-The agreement between the magnitude of our inferred energy barriers and the energy scale required to explain the frequent configurational changes observed in experiments confirms that the stochastic potential successfully captures the essential system dynamics.
+In the deep solid phase studied here, the formation energy of a point defect is expected to be much larger than the sub-$k_{\mathrm{B}}T$ energy scales we infer, making the generation-annihilation mechanism implausible and favoring the configuration transition mechanism.
+The concordance between the magnitude of our inferred activation barriers and the energy scale required to explain the frequent configurational changes observed in experiments confirms that the stochastic potential successfully captures the essential system dynamics.

-The energy barrier range for the mono-interstitial is broader than for the vacancies.
+The activation barrier range for the mono-interstitial is broader than for the vacancies.
 This increased uncertainty is likely attributable to the smaller dataset ($197$ points).
 Nevertheless, the overall consistency in the order of magnitude supports the general applicability of the method.

-As a final qualitative check, we simulated stochastic trajectories using the reconstructed dynamics.
-This required a continuous representation of the diffusion matrix to integrate the SDE.
-We obtained this by fitting the periodic model to the reconstructed, discrete $\mathbf{D}(\mathbf{q}_k)$, yielding a continuous function $\mathbf{D}(\mathbf{q})$.
-The drift field was then derived as $\mathbf{f}(\mathbf{q})=-\mathbf{D}(\mathbf{q})\nabla\phi(\mathbf{q})$.
-Sample simulated trajectories are shown in FIG.~\ref{Fig: sim_tra}.
-Although these are approximations based on limited data, the trajectories exhibit a clear tendency for motion along the principal lattice axes over short time scales.
-This qualitative behavior is consistent with the actual defect motion observed in experiments, providing independent support that the reconstructed landscape captures essential dynamical features.